agreaves-ms/OSMO/docs/user_guide/how_to/isaac_groot_notebook.rst

 Before the workflow logs this message, the workflow is installing all the necessary dependencies before spinning up the JupyterLab interface.
 You will have to wait for the installation to complete before you can move on to the next step.
+This will take around **15** minutes.

 Then, you can access the JupyterLab interface by running the following command: